ahmedodey/Online-Election-Voting-Website-Project/README.md

 # Online-Election-Voting-Website-Project
 This is an online election voting website project built with Django 3, Bootstrap 4 and SQLite.
 This project will manage the election voting system via the website.
 There are two parts in this project, One is for admin and another is for the voter.
 Admin can add elections, wards, candidates according to the ward, manage voters according to wards, can see the voting results, etc. You can view the full feature of this project in the following section.

-This is paid project.
+This is paid project and price is $10.
 You can purchase this script from <a href="http://projectsplaza.com/product/online-election-voting/">here</a>.

 ##  Admin Features
 - Add/Edit/Delete/Change Status Elections